 - Physical chemistry (colloids and interfaces, functionalization, nano-/micromechanics)

 - Light-matter interactions (plasmonics, photonics, diffuse scattering and absorption of light, surface-enhanced Raman scattering, electromagnetic modeling)

 - Polymer, noble metal, and hybrid particles (synthesis, functionalization, characterisation)

 - Stimuli-responsive materials with optical functionality (mechanoplasmonics, SERS sensing, photocatalytic nanochemistry, photothermal heating)

 Summary of the Publication History

-In summary, 51 publications, thereof 36 co-authored articles in peer-reviewed international scientific journals (6 contributions as corresponding author, 5 as first author, 10 as second author), 1 book, 2 book chapters.
+In summary, 56 publications, thereof 37 co-authored articles in peer-reviewed international scientific journals (7 contributions as corresponding author, 5 as first author, 11 as second author), 1 book, 2 book chapters, and 16 Faraday discussion minutes.
 A complete list including conference contributions is available here as PDF file.